slowli/arithmetic-parser/parser/README.md

 The parser is overall similar to Rust.
 It supports variables, literals, comments, arithmetic and boolean operations, parentheses, function calls, tuples and tuple destructuring, function definitions, blocks, methods, and type annotations.
+In other words, the parser forms a foundation of a minimalistic scripting language, while leaving certain aspects up to user (most of all, specification of literals).

 See the crate docs for more details on the supported features.